kbase/collections/docs/genome_to_collection.md

 ## Step 2: Prepare Source Data Files (FASTA)

+To run the collections pipeline you will need data uploaded as Genome objects in a KBase Narrative.
+You can use the Narrative interface to upload data.
+Additionally, for NCBI data, there are command line based options provided below.

 ### If you already have a KBase narrative with target Genome objects
 If you already possess a KBase narrative containing the desired Genome objects, download the FASTA files associated with the Genome objects from the KBase workspace to NERSC.
 The following command facilitates this process: